Money Matters

 With inventory sourced, your fulfilment team steps in to pick, pack, and ship the order.

-Once packed, shipping labels are generated and tracking details are shared with the customer so they can monitor their order’s progress.
+Once orders are packed, shipping labels are generated and tracking details are shared with the customer so they can monitor their order’s progress.

-As soon as the order is shipped, the system automatically updates its status from “processing” to “shipped.”
+As soon as the order is shipped, your order management system should automatically update its status from “processing” to “shipped.”

 Keeping customers informed of their order status at every stage helps build trust and improve their buying experience.